Harsh-Vrdhn/TryHackMe/biohazard/README.md

  DINING ROOM 2F:
-      VIEW THE SOURCE CODE
+      VIEW THE SOURCE CODE.
       Theres a ROT 13 encoded text
-      After decoding u get
+      After decoding you get:
-      You get the blue gem by pushing the status to the lower floor.
+      "You get the blue gem by pushing the status to the lower floor.
 The gem is on the diningRoom first floor.
-Visit sapphire.html add sapphire.html in diningRoom url
+Visit sapphire.html" add sapphire.html in diningRoom url

              blue_jewel{e1d457e96cac640f863ec7bc475d48aa}